guangxinhu/DV_project_proposal/README.md

 ## Data

-The data I propose to visualize for my project is an erthquake data in Turekey.
+The data I propose to visualize for my project is an earthquake data in Turekey.

 ## Prototypes